Reinier Jesus: Loan to Borussia Dortmund

 On 19 August 2020, Real Madrid announced that Reinier would be loaned to Borussia Dortmund until 30 June 2022.
 On 27 February 2021, he scored his first goal for Borussia Dortmund in a 3–0 home win against Arminia Bielefeld.

 Loan to Girona

 In August 2022, Reinier was loaned to Girona on a season-long deal.
 On 7 September 2022, he scored his first La Liga goal against Real Valladolid.

 Loan to Frosinone

 On 1 September 2023, Reinier agreed on a loan deal to newly-promoted Italian Serie A club Frosinone until the end of the 2023–24 season.
-He finished the season with 22 appearances and 2 goals in the Serie A as well as one game and one goal in the Coppa Italia competition.
+He finished the season with 22 appearances and 2 goals in the Serie A as well as one game and one goal in the Coppa Italia.
 Following Frosinone's relegation to the Serie B on the last matchday, Reinier once again returned to Madrid.

 Loan to Granada

 On 30 August 2024, Reinier was loaned out to second division club Granada, who had just been relegated the previous season, on a season-long deal.